 While Frontline Plus and K9 Advantix are both safe and approved by the U.S. EPA, there are still side effects that can occur.
 Some pets can react badly due to skin allergies or sensitivity.
 Common side effects include hair loss, itchy skin and redness.
-If these symptoms persist after the first 24-48 hours, your dog may need a different form of flea and tick prevention such as oral tablets, shampoos, dips or flea collars.
+If these symptoms persist after the first 24-48 hours, your dog may need a different form of flea and tick prevention such as oral tablets, shampoos, dips or flea collars, like Seresto.
 The options are vast and all are just as safe and effective.

 This information is for informational purposes only and is not meant as a substitute for the professional advice of, or diagnosis or treatment by, your veterinarian.
 Always seek the advice of your veterinarian or other qualified professional with any questions you may have regarding a medical condition.
 Never disregard or delay seeking professional advice due to what you may have read on our website.